drewski90/AWS-SAM-Lambda-LLM-Completion-Streaming/README.md

 ### Cons:

-    No Streaming Support: API Gateway WebSocket does not support streaming responses, which is a limitation for applications needing real-time data from Lambda functions.
     Complexity: More complex to set up and manage compared to using function URLs.
     Cost: Potentially higher costs due to additional API Gateway charges.